generalroboticslab/AutomatedGlobalAnalysis/README.md

 Duke University
 <br>
 ## Overview
-Dynamical systems theory helps scientists and engineers understand changing phenomena in every corner of study.
-However, applying this theoretical framework to understand real world systems remains challenging.
-This difficulty arises, in part, from issues in mathematical modeling, nonlinearity, and dimensionality.
-Our work addresses these challenges with a computational pipeline based on deep learning to find low-dimensional linear models for nonlinear dynamics directly from experimental data.
-Moreover, these new linear models possess a structure that can be easily interpreted and exploited to perform global analysis of the system’s stability behavior.
-To find these models, our framework uses time-delay embedding, physics-informed deep autoencoders, and annealing-based regularization.
-With our method, we discover new, low-dimensional, coordinate representations for a wide range of simulated and previously unstudied experimental dynamical systems across scientific fields.
-We show that these new coordinate representations, for all studied systems,  achieve accurate long-horizon predictions and automatically uncover intricate invariant sets while providing empirical stability guarantees.
+Dynamical systems theory has long provided a foundation for understanding evolving phenomena across scientific domains.
+Yet, the application of this theory to complex real-world systems remains challenging due to issues in mathematical modeling, nonlinearity, and high dimensionality.
+In this work, we introduce a data-driven computational framework to derive low-dimensional linear models for nonlinear dynamical systems directly from raw experimental data.
+This framework enables global stability analysis through interpretable linear models that capture the underlying system structure.
+Our approach employs time-delay embedding, physics-informed deep autoencoders, and annealing-based regularization to identify novel low-dimensional coordinate representations, unlocking insights across a variety of simulated and previously unstudied experimental dynamical systems.
+These new coordinate representations enable accurate long-horizon predictions and automatic identification of intricate invariant sets while providing empirical stability guarantees.
+Our method offers a promising pathway to analyze complex dynamical behaviors across fields such as physics, climate science, and engineering, with broad implications for understanding nonlinear systems in the real world.
 <div style="text-align: center;">
   <img src="./DelayKoop/linearization.gif" alt="Linearization" width="600">
 </div>